caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 > :pushpin: Your goal for this section is to show students how User Insight Statements are written and why they are important.

+## SLIDES 1-4
+Review

+## SLIDE 5
 **Definition Phase Recap**

-Remind students that the *Definition* phase is where designers synthesize observations about their users from the Empathy/Research stage.
+The *Definition* phase is where designers synthesize observations about their users from the Empathy/Research stage.
 The goal of the *Definition* phase is to define a problem statement.

 Once designers have a well-developed problem statement, that will kickstart the ideation process, which is part of the *Ideation* phase.

 *The Design Thinking Process is not linear*.

-Remind students that the design thinking process *isn't linear*, and that although you're moving linearly through the phases, design teams don't.
+The design thinking process *isn't linear*, and that although you're moving linearly through the phases, design teams don't.
 They go back and forth between all phases, as needed.

-:gem: Design Anecdote: Share an experience from your own design work.
-You can illustrate how designers move back and forth through the phases of the design process, always iterating, as part of real-world design work.

 *Aspects of the Empathy/Research and Definition Phases*: